websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/using-picklists.md

    ![Add multiple items to a Picklist.](./using-picklists/images/04.png)

+## Adding Picklist Fields to Objects

-Once a list is created, you can select it when creating Object fields with the Picklist type.
+Once a list is created, you can select it when creating Object fields.
+Simply select the *Picklist* field type and then select the desired pick list.
+See [Adding Fields to Objects](./creating-and-managing-objects/adding-fields-to-objects.md) for more information.

 ![Users can select the Picklist when creating new Object fields.](./using-picklists/images/05.png)